Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/07-Kube-Controller-Manager.md

   - Take me to [Video Tutorial](https://kodekloud.com/topic/kube-controller-manager/)

-In this section, we will take a look at kube-controller-manager.

 Here is a summary of the article on the **Kube Controller Manager** in Kubernetes: